Hyperinflation: Causes

-While there can be a number of causes of high inflation, almost all hyperinflations have been caused by government budget deficits financed by currency creation.
+While there can be a number of causes of moderate inflation, almost all hyperinflations have been caused by government budget deficits financed by currency creation.
 Peter Bernholz analysed 29 hyperinflations (following Cagan's definition) and concludes that at least 25 of them have been caused in this way.
 A necessary condition for hyperinflation is the use of paper money instead of gold or silver coins.
 Most hyperinflations in history, with some exceptions, such as the French hyperinflation of 1789–1796, occurred after the use of fiat currency became widespread in the late 19th century.
 The French hyperinflation took place after the introduction of a non-convertible paper currency, the assignat.

 Money supply

 Monetarist theories hold that hyperinflation occurs when there is a continuing (and often accelerating) rapid increase in the amount of money that is not supported by a corresponding growth in the output of goods and services.

 The increases in price that can result from rapid money creation can create a vicious circle, requiring ever growing amounts of new money creation to fund government deficits.
 Hence both monetary inflation and price inflation proceed at a rapid pace.
 Such rapidly increasing prices cause widespread unwillingness of the local population to hold the local currency as it rapidly loses its buying power.
 Instead, they quickly spend any money they receive, which increases the velocity of money flow; this in turn causes further acceleration in prices.
 This means that the increase in the price level is greater than that of the money supply.
-The real stock of money, M/P, decreases.
-Here M refers to the money stock and P to the price level.

 This results in an imbalance between the supply and demand for the money (including currency and bank deposits), causing rapid inflation.
 Very high inflation rates can result in a loss of confidence in the currency, similar to a bank run.
-Usually, the excessive money supply growth results from the government being either unable or unwilling to fully finance the government budget through taxation or borrowing, and instead it finances the government budget deficit through the printing of money.
+The excessive money supply growth can result from speculating by private borrowers, or may result from the government being either unable or unwilling to fully finance the government budget through taxation or borrowing.
+The government may instead finance a government deficit through the creation of money.